Taylor Townsend: Personal life and background

-Junior career
+Juniors

-Townsend won the 2012 Australian Open junior tournament at the age of 15 to become only the second American to ever win that title after Kim Kessaris in 1989.
+Townsend won the 2012 Australian Open singles junior tournament at the age of 15 to become only the second American to ever win that title after Kim Kessaris in 1989.
 She also won the doubles title at the same event to become first American to win both the singles and doubles titles at a junior Grand Slam event since Lindsay Davenport accomplished the feat at the 1992 US Open.
 A few months later, Townsend won the Easter Bowl to help complete her rise to No. 1 in the ITF junior rankings before the end of April.

-Townsend continued her major success in doubles that year by winning the Junior Wimbledon title with Eugenie Bouchard and the US Open title with Gabrielle Andrews, with whom she also partnered at the Australian Open.
-The only Grand Slam that eluded Townsend was the French Open, where she lost in the semifinals while partnering with Bouchard.
+Townsend continued her major success in doubles that year by winning the Wimbledon girls' doubles title with Eugenie Bouchard and the US Open title with Gabrielle Andrews, with whom she also partnered at the Australian Open.
+The only major that eluded Townsend was the French Open, where she lost in the semifinals while partnering with Bouchard.
 Additionally, she was able to win the US Open title in spite of being asked to sit out that tournament by the USTA over fitness concerns.
-This was only the seventh year where a player or team was able to win three out of four Grand Slam doubles titles, with senior Grand Slam winners Victoria Azarenka and Sloane Stephens among the others to complete this task.
+This was only the seventh year where a player or team was able to win three out of four Grand Slam doubles titles, with senior Grand Slam tournament champions Victoria Azarenka and Sloane Stephens among the others to complete this task.
 Townsend finished the season as the No. 1 ranked junior in the world, for which she was named the 2012 ITF Junior World Champion.
 She became the first American girl to hold this honor since Gretchen Rush in 1982.

-She continued to play on the junior tour in 2013 and reached another Grand Slam championship singles final at Wimbledon, this time losing to Belinda Bencic.
+She continued to play on the junior tour in 2013 and reached another Grand Slam singles final at Wimbledon, this time losing to Belinda Bencic.
 She also competed in the USTA Junior National Championship as the No. 4 seed and was knocked out in the semifinals by No. 2, Allie Kiick.